-practices in Gender and Toilets and Emptying and Treatment and SWM Cross-Cutting, Cross-Cutting, Containment Transportation Re-use Across Cycle Institutional 'Do No Harm' Construction of CTs in safe places; well lit; with separate entrances for women and men and a 24-hour guard Ergonomically designed tools for emptying Protocol on preventive vaccines for desludging workers Electrical/battery- operated push carts 'Welfare' Mobile toilets in construction sites Toilets that are disabled friendly Promotion of biodegradable pads IEC in Braille on menstrual hygiene management Enrolment of women and men sanitation workers in labour welfare board 'Rights' Potty parity movement Regularisation of informal settlements In situ housing with houses in women's names and with toilets Quota for women managed desludging operations Quota for women in management of FSTP Quota for women agricultural extension workers who promote FSM manure Ban of discriminatory practices like isolation during menstruation Women and men in sanitation oversight committees Law on equal opportunities covering sanitation institutions Merit and gendersensitive recruitment Access to sex disaggregated indicators and data across the sanitation cycle 'Empowerment' Women trained in toilet construction Women in construction group-local to national Women-managed desludging operations Training women in driving tractors, trucks Developing a cadre of women who produce and use FS manure as change agents in urban areas Women's group- managed SWM plant with power to sell manure Dalit women- managed nursery also Training community facilitators to change gender and social norms on sanitation Women's groupmanaged sale centre Separate consultations with women and men on sanitation issues for planning and monitoring
+Table 4.1: Good practices in Ge ender and Social Incl usion across Sanitati ion Chain SI.
+No. Toilets and Containment Emptying and Transportation Treatment and Re-use SWM Cross-Cutting, Across Cycle Cross-Cutting, Institutional 1 'Do No Harm' Construction of CTs in safe places; well lit with separate entrances for women and men and a 24-hour guard Ergonomically designed tools for emptying Protocol on preventive vaccines for desludging workers Electrical/battery- operated push carts 2 'Welfare' Mobile toilets in construction sites Toilets that are disabled friendly Promotion of biodegradable pads IEC in Braille on menstrual hygiene management Enrolment of women and men sanitation workers in labour welfare board 3 'Rights' Potty parity movement Regularisation of informal settlements In situ housing with houses in women's names and with toilets Quota for women managed desludging operations Quota for women in management of FSTP Quota for women agricultural extension workers who promote FSM manure Ban of discriminatory practices like isolation during menstruation Women and men in sanitation oversight committees Law on equal opportunities covering sanitation institutions Merit and gendersensitive recruitment Access to sex disaggregated indicators and data across the sanitation cycle

+SI.
+No. Toilets and Containment Emptying and Transportation Treatment and Re-use SWM Cross-Cutting, Across Cycle Cross-Cutting, Institutional 4 'Empowerment' Women trained in toilet construction Women in construction group - local to national Women entrepreneurs selling products related to toilets Dalit Women's federations taking profitable PTs on lease Transwomanmanaged CT Women-managed desludging operations Training women in driving tractors, trucks Forming a team of women engineers who can repair vehicles and plants Supporting Dalit de-sludgers to become owners of company over time Developing a cadre of women who produce and use FS manure as change agents in urban areas Women's group- managed SWM plant with power to sell manure Dalit women- managed nursery also selling manure from SWM Women's group production of eco- friendly sanitary pads and diapers Training community facilitators to change gender and social norms on sanitation Women's groupmanaged sale centre for sanitation products Sports-based life skill education for adolescent girls working with fathers and brothers on menstrual hygiene Separate consultations with women and men on sanitation issues for planning and monitoring Identifying gender allies in institutions structures and working through them